goytoom/goytoom.github.io/index.md

 ---

 ## About Me
-I am social psychologist with a strong engineering background.
-Prior to joining the University of Southern California, I completed a  BS and MS in Process Engineering at the Berlin Institute of Technology.
+I am a social psychologist with a strong engineering background.
-Originally, I was interested in using machine learning for control systems and process optimization, but I became increasingly interested in using these methods to model human behavior instead.
+After completing BS/MS degrees in Process Engineering at the Berlin Institute of Technology, I transitioned to psychology at Free University Berlin.
-I then completed a BS in psychology at Free University Berlin, and transitioned to studying complex human interactions through a combination of computational and behavioral methods.
+My research now combines computational and behavioral methods to study complex social phenomena, with a focus on grounding computational models in psychological theory.
-Currently, my research focuses on grounding computational methods in psychological theory to advance our knowledge of various social phenomena.
+More recently, I have extended this work to improving AI systems by incorporating psychological theories of cognition and social behavior, particularly in the design of agentic AI.

 ## Research Interests